EthanHeilman/ethanheilman.github.io/x/31/post.md

         And I got the money and you got the questions.

 In an attempt to explore the strategy of this missile vs laser dynamic I designed a game called terminal maneuvers.
 It contains all the elements of this problem but in the most stripped down manner possible.

-You can play [terminal maneuvers](https://www.ethanheilman.com/terminal-maneuvers/game.html) against a computer.
-The code is available on [github.com/ethanheilman/terminal-maneuvers](https://github.com/EthanHeilman/terminal-maneuvers).

 ## How to play Terminal Maneuvers